naibarn/SmartSpec/.smartspec-docs/knowledge-base/rjsf-schema-generation-concepts.md

 ## 2. The SmartSpec Solution: `/smartspec_generate_rjsf_schema`

+> **Important:** This workflow is a specialized tool for generating form schemas for the **React JSON Schema Form (RJSF)** library.
+It does not produce a general-purpose A2UI specification.
+For a detailed comparison, please read the [UI JSON Formats Comparison Guide](ui-json-formats-comparison.md).

 SmartSpec introduces the `/smartspec_generate_rjsf_schema` workflow to completely automate the creation of RJSF-compatible schemas from a single, high-level command.
 This workflow bridges the gap between a natural language requirement and a fully functional, production-ready form.

 > By leveraging AI, this workflow allows developers to describe a form in plain English and receive the `schema.json` and `uiSchema.json` files needed to render it instantly.